ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-s3.md

 1. Action - what we want to describe

 1. Resource - the ARN

-### S3 ACL
-Stored in XML and can be used to manage access to objects NOT owned by the bucket owner.
-They can not explicitly deny permissions; they grant read and write permissions to other AWS accounts.

 ### S3 IAM Policies
 S3 IAM policies can NOT grant anonymous access.
 But you can DENY access with IAM Policies.